alexfriedman39/alexfriedman39.fastrobots.github.io/Lab3.md

 **ARDUINO GET DIST

+The data was then processed in Python at each distance.
+An example of how this was done for the 10 cm distance is shown below.

+***python_10_cm

-The mean of the measured data compared to the actual distance is plotted below.
+As seen in the code, part of the data processing included calculating the mean at each distance.
+This allowed the mean of the measured data be plotted against the actual distance.
+This graph is shown below.

 ***ADD IN MEASURED V ACTUAL PLOT***